Founder, Dalia Tech Inc. · Head of Operations, FWC26 Marketing Group · Author, UNFRAGMENTED · Board Director, SEED Foundation (CA)

 UNFRAGMENTED: Belonging in the 21st Century.
 Quranic wisdom, Sufi philosophy, and modern cognitive science in service of the fragmented age.

-Chair, SEED Foundation (CA).
-Creating belonging across communities and faiths through intercultural and interfaith dialogue.
+Board Director, SEED Foundation (CA).
+Building belonging across communities and faiths through intercultural and interfaith dialogue.

 Precision-engineered restorative instruments built from advanced ceramics and high-performance materials.
 Designed to endure, refine with use, and restore what digital saturation depletes.
 These are not gadgets.
 They are cognitive tools.